isc-projects/kea/doc/sphinx/arm/database-connectivity.rst

 successfully established.

-During server startup, the inability to connect to any of the configured backends is considered fatal only if ``retry-on-startup`` is set to ``false``.
+During server startup, the inability to connect to any of the configured backends is considered fatal only if ``retry-on-startup`` is set to ``false`` (the default).
 A fatal error is logged and the server exits, based on the idea that the configuration should be valid at startup.
 Exiting to the operating system allows nanny scripts to detect the problem.
-If ``retry-on-startup`` is set to ``true``, the server will start reconnection attempts even at server startup or on reconfigure events, and will honor the action specified in ``on-fail`` parameter.
+If ``retry-on-startup`` is set to ``true``, the server will start reconnection attempts even at server startup or on reconfigure events, and will honor the action specified in the ``on-fail`` parameter.

 During dynamic reconfiguration, all backends are disconnected and then reconnected using the new configuration.
 If connectivity to any of the